Open-Models-Startup/docs-vite/docs/platform/newsroom/browser-config.md

 # {{ $frontmatter.title }}

-While [all supported browsers](/platform/newsroom/browser-support) can run NEWSROOM, some browser options can stop NEWSROOM from running correctly.
+While [all supported browsers](/platform/newsroom/browser-support) can run NEWS, some browser options can stop NEWS from running correctly.

 You can work around those issues by adding exceptions for Qi X Lab domains in your browser’s settings.
 Here’s how.

 ## Why do I need to add exceptions for Qi X Lab?

-NEWSROOM use a combination of browser technologies, such as [Service Worker][MDN_SERVICE_WORKER] and [WebAssembly][MDN_WEB_ASSEMBLY], across several domains.
+NEWS use a combination of browser technologies, such as [Service Worker][MDN_SERVICE_WORKER] and [WebAssembly][MDN_WEB_ASSEMBLY], across several domains.
 Each running project has its own domain and needs to install a Service Worker for that domain to work properly.

 In some browsers, this feature is blocked by “third-party cookie” or “third-party storage” restrictions.
-These are legitimate restrictions when the third-party domain is an ad server or a tracking server, but in the case of NEWSROOM the third-party domain is where your project code runs.
+These are legitimate restrictions when the third-party domain is an ad server or a tracking server, but in the case of NEWS the third-party domain is where your project code runs.

 ## Chrome: enabling Service Workers {#chrome-service-workers}